-Concept Passive Case Active Case Value of Capital Asset Market Cost C Capitalized value $V = C + \Pi$ Yield on capital asset Interest rate r "Marginal" efficiency of capital ρ Capital asset rental Market rental RK Quasi-rent π+RK
+Concept Passive case Active case Value of capital assets Market cost C Capitalized value • $V = C + \prod$ Yield on capital value Interest rate r "Marginal" efficiency of capital $ ho$ Capital asset rental Market rental RK Quasi-rent $\pi + RK$

 The difference between the passive and active case is the appropriation of the whole product, which is the return to a contractual role, not a return to the capital.
 But conventional capital theory neglects appropriation, and imputes the whole product and its value, the profits, to capital.